minerva-ml/open-solution-toxic-comments/README.md

 ```bash
 $ neptune login
 ```

-5. Create new project named `toxic` it will generate project-key TOX for you
+5. create neptune project
+    * go to the [neptune](https://neptune.ml/ 'machine learning lab') site and log in
+    * create new project named `toxic`.
+To do it follow the link `Projects` (top bar, left side), then click `New project` button.
+This action will generate project-key `TOX`, which is already listed in the `neptune_config.yaml`.

 6. run first experiment
 ```bash